TaniaMalhotra/To-the-moon-and-hack/README.md

 Since we were working on different components that too on different platforms, integrating all the different components together was a problem as we were having trouble importing unity models to lens studio.

 ## Accomplishments that we're proud of
 We were newbies to AR/VR and all of our work revolves around that.
 So gathering resources, getting to learn about "Lens studio" had to be completed in 48 hours.
-And proud of finishing our project and integrating all in the video.
-We experimented with a new platform and completed a project.
+And we are proud of finishing our project and integrating all in the video.
+We experimented with a new platform and completed a project and that is in itself a great achievement!

+### Update: we won second overall(yayy!)